 Dance combines individuality with discipline and encourages physical fitness in a joyful and supportive environment.
 Students undertake study in the three main course components of Performance, Composition and Appreciation.
 A range of dance genres are taught at the college incorporating Jazz Dance, Contemporary, Lyrical, Classical Ballet, Hip Hop and Cultural styles.
 Our students are also extended various performance opportunities to build their confidence in the public arena, ranging from school productions to larger scale community events such as the Adelaide Fringe Festival.

 Drama students encounter a wide range of acting techniques and learn skills in stage craft, script analysis and character development.
 Opportunities to perform in theatre productions of major shows from around the world provide valuable industry experience while strengthening historical and cultural awareness and building confidence and teamwork skills.

-In the middle years, students are given the skills and knowledge to confidently use Information Computer Technology (ICT) across the curriculum. this allows them to present information in a variety of multimedia formats.
+In the middle years, students are given the skills and knowledge to confidently use Information Computer Technology (ICT) across the curriculum.
+This allows them to present information in a variety of multimedia formats.
 Most of the learning is project based and involves investigating, designing, making and critiquing.
 The projects are engaging and devised to make learning enjoyable.
-In year 10, students are offered courses where they further develop their skills as well as the TAFE Certificate 1 in Information Digital Media & Technology.
+In year 10, students are offered courses where they further develop their skills in media arts.
 In the senior years, students can choose to study a range of ICT and Information Processing and Publishing subjects.